 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

-– A 5-year holding can increase the rolled-over capital gains basis by almost 10%
+– A 5-year holding that can increase the rolled-over capital gains basis by almost 10%

 – As an investor, you can defer your original tax bill till December 31, 2026